 Speaking the Love Languages: Receiving Gifts

-Before we begin, let’s make something clear: someone whose primary Love Language is Receiving Gifts is not automatically selfish or materialistic.
-This is a common misconception about this Love Language, but remember that people who understand love through gift giving likely also communicate their own expressions of love through giving gifts.
+Let’s make something clear: someone whose primary love language is Receiving Gifts is not automatically selfish or materialistic.
+This is a common misconception about this love language, but remember that people who understand love through gift-giving likely also communicate their own love expressions through gifts.

-“At the heart of love is the spirit of giving,” explains author Gary Chapman, “all 5 Love Languages challenge us to give.”
-That said, what speakers of the Receiving Gifts Love Language need to understand communications of love is a physical symbol or thing from their partner that represents love in some form.
-For these people, “gifts are visual symbols of love.”
+“At the heart of love is the spirit of giving,” explains Chapman, “all five love languages challenge us to give.”
+That said, what speakers of the Receiving Gifts love language need to understand is that “gifts are visual symbols of love.”

-Gift-Giving as a Natural & Instinctual Expression of Love?
+Is Gift-Giving A Natural & Instinctual Expression of Love?

-A question Chapman poses in this chapter is whether or not there is something innate, something “natural” humans do to convey love in the same way we begin to smile to communicate happiness long before we learn how to speak.
+A question Chapman poses in this chapter is whether or not there is something innate.
+Something “natural” humans do to convey love in the same way we begin to smile to communicate happiness long before learning how to speak.